SHALLOW SPOTS | DEEPER DEPRESSIONS | GETTING STARTED | USING TOPSOIL | USING SAND

 Early spring is the best time to repair lawns and carry out levelling work as it allows any new seed time to germinate and establish itself before the heat of summer.

-Dealing with minor depressions (up to 3 cms deep) is straightforward.
 Take a top dressing mixture of two parts sand, two parts soil and 1 part fine compost and mix well together.

 Spread this mix into the depressions until level with the surrounding soil.
 Tamp the soil gently down and then water lightly.

 After a few days, check the soil level and top up if necessary.
 Spread some grass seed, cover lightly with some top soil and gently water.
-You’ll need to water regularly until the grass has germinated and is established.

 Repeat this process for any shallow depressions.
 You may find that some of these areas settle a little over time and you need to repeat the treatment.